(Note: Speaking of journalism and boxes of Pandoras, I have touched up an oldie but, I hope, goodie).

 Harmon had least three editors over him.
 All of them kept typewriters in their glassed-in offices, even after computers were introduced, and were fond of tapping out what they thought were smart story ideas and having them rushed to the beleaguered city editor for assignment to the myriad reporters they imagined were lounging around the newsroom with nothing to do.

 I suspected that Harmon did not always agree with the brilliance of these proposed assignments.

 Over the years, I noticed that he often slid file folders and various typewritten memoranda into his lower right desk drawer after giving them a good, long look.

 He rolled the metal drawer shut with a solid thud.
 Unlike King, there was no wink or grin.
-The gulp of his Adam’s apple and the stare into the distance suggested an awareness that, each time he did it, the water might be rising on his own career.
+But the gulp of his Adam’s apple and the stare into the distance suggested an awareness that, each time he did it, the water might be rising on his own career.

-I’ve always guessed the ignored contents of that drawer might have been as troublesome as what Bruce King would call “a whole box of Pandoras.”
+I’ve always guessed the ignored contents of that drawer might have been as troublesome as what Bruce King would have called “a whole box of Pandoras.”